marmelab/curator-ai/curator/README.md

 # Curator AI - Newsletter Mail Agent

 Mailing part of the Newsletter.
 Uses the curate agent to generate the content and formats the data to send it in an email.

 ## Send a sample email

-First, define the POSTMARK_SERVER_API_KEY and POSTMARK_DEFAULT_MAIL in .env located in curator workspace root :
+First, define the POSTMARK_SERVER_API_KEY and POSTMARK_DEFAULT_MAIL in .env located at root of the repository.

 ```txt
 POSTMARK_SERVER_API_KEY=XXX